The Envelope

 One practice.
 One month.

-Step-by-step guidance for the practice itself.
+An exercise related to the theme, guided step by step: a self-reflection, a breathing practice, an asana.
 Prop it on your mat, your windowsill, your bedside table.

 While reading these first few words, you have most likely passed two cycles of breath.
 Our day-to-day breathing stays mostly unconscious, and that's natural, since on average we breathe around 20,000 times a day.
 Imagine noticing all those cycles consciously!
 Let's try something simpler: take one deep inhalation… and a slow exhalation.
 What do you notice within your body?